OneKey-Network/addressability-framework/mvp-spec/dsp-api.md

 ### Verify the Pseudo-Identifiers

 The Audit Log contains a list of Pseudo-identifiers.
 Each Pseudo-identifier is signed.

-The UTF-8 string for a specific Pseudo-Identifier must be built as follows:
+The signature input for a specific Pseudo-Identifier must be built as follows:

 ```
 identifier.source.domain + '\u2063' +